 overlaps with the lecture or lab time, you will need to take the class another semester.
 Even though you will not need to be in lab every week, some weeks that time will be used for presentations that you should attend.

-- Lecture notes: PDFs of lectures will be made available on the class ftp site.
+- Lecture notes: PDFs of lectures will be made available on the class LAN.

-- Turning in assignments: Assignments are due in my mailbox in Ballantine 744 by 5PM or in in class.
+- Turning in assignments: Assignments are due at the start of class on the day they are due.
 Pedagogically it is critical to complete assignments on time.
 Late assignments are penalized 25%.
 If there are special circumstances, let me know and we'll figure out something.

 - LAN access: Students in the registrar's enrollment list will be given R/W permission to the course LAN.
 If you enrolled late, contact sochelp at indiana dot edu (cc jslong at indiana dot edu) and request R/W access to the LAN for Soc 651.
 The batch file to access the LAN is here.
 Copies of all your work should be saved on the LAN, but be sure you have it backed up elsewhere.